TehPers/StardewValleyMods/TehPers.FishingOverhaul/README.md

 Two APIs are available for this mod:

 - The simplified API can be retrieved through SMAPI's mod registry.
-- The full API can be accessed by using Teh's Core Mod.
-The core mod can be an optional dependency, but it is needed to access all the types used by the full API because SMAPI's mod registry doesn't support complex APIs.
+- The full API can be accessed by using TehCore.

 To use the API, check out the [API docs][api docs].